cs329e-spring2024/snippets/README.md

 #### Elements of Data Integration (CS 329E)
-This repo will have some code snippets and step-by-step guides for this course
+This repo contains various code snippets and step-by-step guides for this course